dannynufer/Life-Expectancy-Model/README.md

 - Python (NumPy, Pandas)

 ## Status
-In Progress — building the Excel framework before translating to Python
+In Progress — building the Excel framework before translating to

+## Files